 Macros: Protein = 21g, Carbs = 1g, Fat = 1.9g

-How to consume: Place one scoop of casein protein powder into a protein shaker, add water, and shake vigorously until powder has fully mixed with water.
+How to consume: Place one scoop of casein protein powder into a protein shaker, add water, and shake vigorously until the powder has fully mixed with water.
 You can use milk instead, which will lead to a thicker shake, increase protein, but also increase calories.
-Use low fat milk.
+Use low-fat milk.

 Energy Boosting Food #15: Pasta